Mehmet Nadir Ünal

 Ünal was born in Adana on 13 January 1993.
 He moved with his family to Konya, where he began boxing at age of 14.

 He won the bronze medal in the K-1 event at the 2012 WAKO European Senior Kickboxing Championships in Ankara, Turkey.

 He earned a quota spot for 2016 Summer Olympics after taking a bronze medal at the 2016 European Boxing Olympic Qualification Tournament in Samsun, Turkey.

+Professional career

+Ünal made his professional debut on July 23, 2021 against Jorge Luis Martinez. Ünal won the fight via a second-round TKO.